nicolas-kuechler/doe-suite/docs/clouds.md

 #### suite-cloud-inventory-setup
 Set up the inventory file for ansible based on local parameters and then refresh inventory.
-May consist of templating a template inventory file with the relevant parameters in the `group_vars` of the `does_config` dir.
+May consist of templating a template inventory file with the relevant parameters in the `group_vars` of the `doe-suite-config` dir.

 "Coordinating" servers must be added to the host group `is_controller_yes`.